MaudDibb/Manda/README.md

 # TODO
 - touchscreen events would be nice, that might end up being a seperate project
-- editing of current session objects...right now its add only, no delete/undo/edit
 - svg support? not hard to do.
 - perhaps an online gallery for people to show off their creations?
 I have the github.io page started, but not sure how i can store all that data. otherwise ill have to fork up something for a domain
 - names on thumbnails in gallery